Optimal corrector estimates on percolation clusters: Preliminaries

 Notice that every element of $\Pas$ can be written in a unique way as a disjoint union of elements of $\Pa$.
 According to Proposition~\ref{p.partitions}(i), every triadic cube containing an element of $\Pa$ is good.
 By Proposition~\ref{p.partitions}(iii) and Lemma~\ref{l.AP}, there exists $C(d,\p)<\infty$ such that, for every $x\in\Zd$,

-By the properties of~$\Pa$ given in Proposition~\ref{p.partitions}(i) and (ii) and Lemma~\ref{l.connectivity}, the maximal crossing cluster $\C_*(\cu)$ of an element $\cu\in \Pas$ must satisfy $\C_*(\cu) \subseteq \C_\infty$, since the union of all crossing clusters of elements of $\Pa$ is unbounded and connected.
-Notice also that, although we may not have $\C_*(\cu) = \C_\infty \cap \cu$, by definition of the partition $\Pa$ and (ii) of Definition~\ref{def.goodcube}, we have that, for every cube $\cu \in \Pa$, there exists a cluster $\C$ such that
+By the properties of the partition~$\Pa$ given in Proposition~\ref{p.partitions}(i) and (ii) and Lemma~\ref{l.connectivity}, the maximal crossing cluster $\C_*(\cu)$ of an element $\cu\in \Pas$ must satisfy $\C_*(\cu) \subseteq \C_\infty$, since the union of all crossing clusters of the elements of $\Pa$ is unbounded and connected.
+Notice also that, although we may not have $\C_*(\cu) = \C_\infty \cap \cu$, by definition of the partition $\Pa$ and Property~(ii) of Definition~\ref{def.goodcube}, we have that, for every cube $\cu \in \Pa$, there exists a cluster $\C$ such that